I’ve been blogging for almost 8 months now and there are a lot of new blogger tips that I started implementing from Day 1.

 It can be super irritating to wait for things to pick up especially when we live in a world where everything arrives to us with a snap of our fingers.

 But success takes time.
 No one is an overnight success.
+If your blog is not making money right now, don’t fret.

 It takes time to be recognized, to create posts that flood the internet and win over an audience.
 So, take courage.